theNizo/Nizo-Keyboard-Extension/README.md

 1. Download the file for the preferred layout
 2. place it somewhere
+3. Edit if you don't like something (most of the relevant stuff is described.
+If not, please let me know.)
-3. Put it into Autostart (In Windows: Win+R, type "shell:startup", enter and create a new shortcut to the file)
+4. Put it into Autostart (In Windows: Win+R, type "shell:startup", enter and create a new shortcut to the file)
-4. Enjoy
+5. Enjoy

 ## Issues